Storage

 Since this is a short-term scratch storage, files in /ptmp are subject to deletion to make space for other users.
 We expect to delete files which are 60 days past their creation date.
 Note that for tar files, one should use the -m flag when untaring files, so that files would have the date they were untared and not the date at which the author of the tar file created them.

-Temporary local storage
+Temporary local storage ($TMPDIR)

-One-node jobs can use the storage on the disk drive on each of the compute nodes by reading and writing to $TMPDIR (about 1.5 TB on most of the compute nodes, 11TB on the high memory node).
+Jobs can use the storage on the disk drive on each of the compute nodes by reading and writing to $TMPDIR (about 1.5 TB on most of the compute nodes, 11TB on the high memory node).
 This is temporary storage that can be used only during the execution of your program.
 Only processes executing on a node have access to this disk drive.
 You must ensure that multiple processes executing on the same compute node don't accidentally access files in $TMPDIR meant for other processes.
 If running MPI program on a single node, one way to accomplish this is by including MPI process ranks in temporary filenames.

-To use this parallel storage the following workflow should be used.
+To use this local storage the following workflow should be used.
 These steps may be taken interactively (when salloc'd to a compute node) or in batch-mode.
 In batch mode the copy commands below should be added to the job script.

-Copy calculation input to the parallel filesystem.
+Copy calculation input to the local drive.

 Copy final results to storage location

-e.g., cp $PTMPDIR/<final results> /work/<your_group_working_directory>/<user>/<final results>
+e.g., cp $TMPDIR/<final results> /work/<your_group_working_directory>/<user>/<final results>

-LSS
+LSS (/lss)

 LSS is mounted on the Nova cluster.
 To access your directory, ssh to novadtn (you won't be prompted for the password).
 When on novadtn, issue: